ciph3rWolf/ciph3rWolf/README.md

 # Hello, I'm Jairo
 <a href="https://www.linkedin.com/in/jpoveda91/"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-IT professional with broad experience working with diverse and complex infrastructures, networks, and applications.
-Recent Cyber Security graduate with a profound passion for solving complex problems while continuing to learn more about the different tools and the ever-changing information security landscape.
+Cybersecurity professional with experience across Windows and Linux environments, strong knowledge of networking and the TCP/IP stack, and hands-on work with tools such as Active Directory, Splunk, Nessus, ServiceNow, virtualization platforms, and Wireshark.

 ## Objective

-From a very early age I knew that I wanted to work in information technology.
-Through this journey I've not only gained invaluable knowledge, but also developed a profound passion to continue improving and developing my skills and knowledge in various areas within  IT, such as complex system infrastructures, networking, and information security.
-My end goal is to be the best information security professional I can be and use my skills and knowledge not only to grow professionally and solve complex security issues but also to serve others.
+I’ve always been passionate about information technology, and over the years I’ve built skills in system infrastructures, networking, and information security.
+My goal is to grow as a cybersecurity professional, solving complex challenges while using my expertise to make a meaningful impact.

 ## Skills
 [Provide skills and associated project.
 Make sure to hyperlink the project - Remove this afterwards]]